What is the Difference Between Counseling & Psychotherapy?

 - Is it time to address previous trauma or family patterns that are keeping you from feeling good in your own skin?
 Consider psychotherapy.

-I am a Licensed Professional Counselor in the State of Colorado.
+I am a Licensed Professional Clinical Counselor in the State of California.
 I am a trained psychotherapist in the use of EMDR, body-centered psychotherapy, and relational psychotherapy.
 My background in counseling and psychotherapy enhances my ability to work with a variety of clients with a wide array of concerns.
 I am interested in your current needs–whether that is talking things over with a counselor or exploring old belief systems in psychotherapy–and I switch fluently from one role to the other.

 If you would benefit from counseling, psychotherapy, or a customized blend of the two, please feel free to contact me today.